-The following constructions incorporate materials taken from theories of Piaget, Nietzsche, ancient Greeks and modern scientists discussed above, with appropriate modifications.
-Novel aspects are illuminated by Boman's review of Hebrew Thought that contrasts movement and action with rest and states.
+The following constructions incorporate materials borrowed from Piaget, Nietzsche, ancient Greeks, Clausius, James and modern scientists discussed above, with appropriate modifications.
+Novel aspects are illuminated by Boman's review of Hebrew Thought and Greek Thought where movements, personality and changes are contrasted with things, laws and states.

-I construct imaginary or metaphysical domains that are populated by operating assemblies of devices.
+Construction take place in imaginary or metaphysical domains that are populated by operating assemblies of devices.
 Such imaginary domains resemble computational domains, actual and imaginary, that are constructed by computer scientists, students and hobbyists - but with new and different kinds of devices, signals and operations.

-In new proposed technologies - Quad Nets and timing devices - internal signals embody forms of action in contrast to signals in computer systems that embody forms of state.
+In new proposed technologies - e.g., Quad Nets and timing devices - designs embody forms of action in contrast to designs in computer systems that embody digitalized forms of state, such as numbers, arrays, classes and loops.
 Forms of action are based on temporal forms while forms of state are based on spatial forms.
-In each case, forms can be used to control muscular movements.
-In plane geometry class, a student follows mental imagery of a spatial form to draw a triangular figure on the chalkboard; in music class, on the other hand, the student follows temporal forms, such as beat, meter and rhythm.
+In each case, forms can be used to control movements.
+In geometry class, a student follows mental imagery of a spatial form to draw a triangle on the chalkboard; in band practice, the same student follows temporal forms, such as beat and rhythm.
+Drumming cultures in diverse world communities show that beats and rhythms can be complex and flexible; they often do not fit into forms defined by numbers, arrays, classes and loops.

-It can be said that the beat controls movements of a person who follows the beat.
-The person's movements will speed up if the beats speeds up.
-It would be erroneous, however, to say that the beat determines the person's muscular movements.
+I suggest that a beat influences movements of a person who follows the beat.
+The person's movements will slow down if the beat slows down.
+It would be erroneous, however, to say that the beat determines the person's movements.
 A person can stop following the beat if the person "wills" or desires to do so.
 A person can stop following the beat for reasons of mischief or rebellion.
-A person can stop following the beat for no reason at all.
+A person can stop following the beat for no reason at all or out of boredom.

 Tapping feet of musicians are examples of a beat that controls repetitive muscular movements.
 Whether the connection between ear and foot is innate or socially acquired, facts show widespread habitual activity.
 The habit is discouraged among classical music performers but is difficult to eliminate.
-Recently I sat close to a performance by a touring European orchestra that maintained 19th century forms of discipline.
+Once I sat close to a performance by a touring European orchestra that maintained 19th century forms of discipline.
 The concertmaster had a foot that could not resist tapping, sometimes for several measures at a stretch.
 He had to silence it repeatedly.

-Suppose a jazz band violinist is tapping her foot according to the beat produced by the drummer.
-I suggest that, although her muscular movements are following the external sound, they have a distinct and separate source within her mind and brain.
+Suppose that a jazz band violinist is tapping her foot according to the beat produced by the drummer.
+I suggest that, although her muscular movements are following the external sound, they have a distinct and separate source within.
 If the drummer sneezes and omits a few drum strokes, neither the violinist nor her foot need miss a beat.
-I suggest that the violinist is generating the beat internally in her brain and confirming or modifying that self-generated beat according to the drummer's beat.
-(For more details, please see the formal paper "An Ear for Pythagorean Harmonics" available on the website.)
+I suggest that the violinist is generating the beat internally in her spine and brain and confirming or modifying that self-generated beat according to the drummer's beat.